 Absolutely terrifying but undeniably true.

-But now, receiving from Christ the transformed life of true repentance (metanoia), we are gifted with the ability to continue through all that may come our way
+But now, receiving from Christ the transformed life of true repentance (again, metanoia), we are gifted with the ability to continue through all that may come our way

 “with patient endurance (kata hypomonḗn)